mateuszbarnacki/translator-app/README.md

 #### Backend

+Implemented functionalities:
-* App is easily expandable for new languages of translations (adding new language is available through app), same for deleting and modyfing existing languages
+* App is easily expandable for new languages of translations (adding new language is available through app), same for deleting and modifying existing languages
 * User is able to get created messages and translations from database
 * User is able to create new messages and translations
 * User is able to modify existing messages and translations